 Answer: FALSE!
 Electricity continues to flow even after your device is charged.
 Make sure you unplug your devices after they’ve been charged!

-8. Is it better for the environment to bring your lunch to school in reusable containers, or in plastic bags?
+8. Is it better for the planet to bring your lunch to school in reusable containers, or in plastic baggies?

 Answer: Reusable containers!
 Plastic bags will be thrown out and end up in the dump or the oceans which is very harmful to birds, fish and sea animals.